-The anti-aging industry is big business in the UK.
+The anti-ageing industry is big business in the UK.
 There seem to be countless creams, lotions and potions on the market, all promising to rewind time and give us back the tighter, less-lined faces we had when we were younger.

 As a result of the sheer volume of products available on the market, it’s unsurprising that many are sceptical as to how well these wonder-products actually work.
-However, recent studies suggest that some drugs can actually reverse the signs of aging.
+However, recent studies suggest that some drugs can actually reverse the signs of ageing.
 The big question remains: are they effective?

-Products on the Market: Can they Make You Look Younger?
+Anti-ageing Supplements: Can they Make You Look Younger?

 There are currently a number of drugs available to purchase online, which promise to reduce wrinkles, plump and firm skin and create a fresher, rejuvenated look.
 One such examples is Youth, which is a supplement supplied by Beauty Works West in London.